 You might even be able to watch the hippos swim and play in the evenings before returning to camp to relax by the campfire.

-Bush people were the first inhabitants of Botswana, originating in the north and migrating south.
-They mixed with the Hottentots and the Bantu peoples and all coexisted happily.
-In the 10th century, the Shona settled in the north east, followed by the first Tswana settling in the south east in the 15th century.
-It is thought that the Tswana migrated from the south, and by the 18th century, they were well-established in the area.
+Indigenous African Bush peoples were the first inhabitants of Botswana, originating in the north and migrating south.
+They intermarried with the Hottentots and the Bantu peoples, and all coexisted peacefully.
+In the 10th century, the Shona settled in the northeast, followed by the first Tswana settling in the southeast in the 15th century.
+It is believed that the Tswana migrated from the south, and by the 18th century, they had established themselves in the area.
 In the late 19th century, hostilities broke out between the Tswana, the Ndebele and the mass of humanity that was fleeing from the Transvaal and the Boers.
 As the British were also rivals of the Boers, Bechuanaland, as Botswana was then known, was put under British protectorate in 1885.
-In 1964, Britain accepted proposals for democratic self-government in Botswana and complete independence followed in 1966.
+In 1964, Britain accepted proposals for democratic self-government in Botswana, and the country gained complete independence in 1966.

 There is no wrong time to visit Botswana, as every month brings different temperatures and opportunities for wildlife viewing.
 It is the rainy season between December and March, while September and October, it tends to get very hot.
 This is the best time to view big games with less water; they congregate in smaller areas.